akmalfaditya/Bootcamp/Practice/Creating Types in C#/Generics/README.md

 # Generics in C#

-## 🎯 Learning Objectives
+## Learning Objectives

-Welcome to the world of type-safe, reusable code!
 Generics are one of C#'s most powerful features, allowing you to write code once and use it with any type while maintaining compile-time type safety.

-## 📚 What You'll Learn
+## What You'll Learn

 ### Core Concepts Covered: